WPFreighter/wp-freighter/readme.md

 # Clone the main site to a new staging environment
 wp freighter clone main --name="Staging"

-# Clone a specific stacked site (ID 2) to a new site
+# Clone a specific tenant site (ID 2) to a new site
 wp freighter clone 2 --name="Dev Copy"

 # Generate a magic login URL for Site ID 3